 After graduating from Princeton in 2002, Dave received an invitation from Ron Hextall to try out for the Philadelphia Flyers.
 After a short stay with the Flyers that would have brought him to play in the East Coast League as 5th goalie in the organization, Dave decided to take his chances overseas in the Finnish Elite League (SM-Liiga).
 He signed his first professional contract with Helsinki HIFK and became their starting goaltender for the next three years competing against world-class goaltenders including Tuukka Rask, Antti Niemi, Tim Thomas, Pekka Rinne, Kari Lehtonen, and Niklas Backstrom.
 Even though Dave was one of the top goaltenders in the league, named team MVP and tied the all time record for most shutouts in a season, Dave’s career hit a hard bump in 2005 when Helsinki signed NHLer Thomas Vokoun to replace him during the 2004-2005 NHL lockout.
 After Helsinki, Dave went on to play a few more years of professional hockey including one in the Swedish Elite League with Skelleftea AIK.
 Playing professional hockey in Finland and Sweden allowed Dave to experience first hand revolutionary training methods and techniques that allow Scandinavian goalkeepers to dominate the NHL today.

 In parallel with his playing career, Dave started coaching at a very early age.
-At age 14 he was already coaching younger minor hockey goalies in Longueuil, Amos and Cornwall.
-He always thought that breaking down and verbalizing his technique was helping him improve his own game and think of new ways to perfect it.
-While at Princeton, Dave worked every summer as the head instructor for Rick Heinz goalie schools where he coached, managed and planned over 40 weeks of goalie camps across the United States and Canada.
-While playing in Europe, he continued to coach in several goaltending clinics sharing his knowledge of goaltending and psychology but also learning a lot from other goalie coaches about the Finnish and Swedish goalie development programs.
-Every summer he would go back to his roots in Montreal and share his goaltending knowledge with Novice to College level goalkeepers through private lessons, goalie clinics and goalie schools working alongside other goalie coaches including NHL’s Roland Melanson (Montreal, Vancouver) and Frantz Jean (Tampa Bay).
+As a teenager he was already coaching younger minor hockey goalies in Longueuil, Amos and Cornwall.
+He always thought that breaking down and verbalizing his technique would improve his own game and think of new ways to perfect it.
+While at Princeton, Dave worked every summer as the head instructor for the Rick Heinz goalie schools where he planned, managed, and coached over 40 weeks of goalie camps across the United States and Canada.
+While playing in Europe, he continued to coach in several goaltending clinics sharing his knowledge of goaltending and psychology but also learning a lot from other goalie coaches in Finland (Hannu Nykvist, Jukka Ropponen, Ale Jääskelainen, Sakari Lindfors, Jan Lundell) and Sweden (Krister Holm, Andreas Hadelöv, and Alexander Eriksson).
+Every summer Dave would go back to his roots in Montreal and work with Novice to College level goalkeepers through private lessons, goalie clinics and goalie schools working alongside other goalie coaches including NHL’s Roland Melanson (Montreal, Vancouver), Marc Champagne (NY Islanders) Leo Luongo (Florida Panthers) and Frantz Jean (Tampa Bay).

-When Dave retired from professional hockey in 2007 he had enough coaching experience working with kids that he was immediately hired as a High School Teacher.
+When Dave retired from professional hockey in 2007, he had enough experience with kids that he was immediately hired as a High School Teacher.
 He taught special education programs for 4 years in Montreal and then moved to Ottawa with his family to teach French Immersion.
-He also worked as the Head Goaltending Consultant for Senators Sports & Entertainment for 3 years running Weekly Goalie Clinics and the Sens Summer Goalie Camp prior to opening his own facility.
+He also worked as the Head Goaltending Consultant for Senators Sports & Entertainment for 3 years prior to opening his own facility.
+The Dave Stathos Goalie Performance Center opened its doors in September 2015 and has been home base for over 800 goalies on a yearly basis.